 PLEASE READ THIS: You must contact these farms and companies directly yourself.
 PickYourOwn.org has NO affiliation with them, and we have NO jobs to offer.
 I just put this page together to help contact the agencies and farms listed below!

 I would recommend you start with this website: PickingJobs.com They specialize in jobs on farms picking fruit and vegetables and cover many countries.

-make everything from applesauce to jams and jellies to tomato and
+The black ones are the same type of standard canner that my grandmother used to make everything from applesauce to jams and jellies to tomato and spaghetti sauce.

 You will never need anything else except jars & lids (and the jars are reusable)!

-more canners, of different styles, makes and prices, click here!
+There are also other supplies, accessories, tools and more canners, of different styles, makes and prices, click here!

 From left to right:

 Don't spend money on books. that you don't need to.
 Almost everything you can find in some book sold online or in a store is on my website here for free.
 Start with theEasy Home Canning Directions below.
 That is a master list of canning directions which are all based upon the Ball Bblue book, the National Center for Home Food Preservation and other reputable lab tested recipes.
 Almost every recipe I present in addition to being lab tested com. is in a step by step format with photos for each step and complete. explanations. that tell you how to do it, where to get the supplies and pretty much everything you need to know.
 In addition, there almost always in a PDF format so you can print them out and use them while you cook.

 most recent version of